lawrennd/talks/_data-science/data-quality-and-data-readiness.md

 \subsection{Conclusions}

-* Data is modern software
+\slides{* Data is modern software
-* We need to revisit software engineering and computer science in this context.
+* We need to revisit software engineering and computer science in this context.}

 \thanks